-- The high level steps involved in creating a model using Amazon SageMaker Autopilot. - How to connect to external machine learning services and run a model externally.
+- The high level steps involved in creating a model using Amazon SageMaker Autopilot.

 Model transparency

 Transparency score

 Transparent artificial intelligence is becoming an important requirement for many businesses.
 In risk management, decisions need to be explainable, and opaque predictive models are not allowed.
 In marketing, the policy for the transparency of models might be less strict and allow for the use of opaque models.